2026 SRC President-Elect · Southshore University College

 Partner in execution, charged with operations, the 100-Day Scorecard, and the discipline of delivery across every committee and project tracker.

 Hon.
-Victoria Bamidele headshot
+Victoria Bamidele, SRC General Secretary-Elect headshot

 Hon.
 Victoria Bamidele

-The guardian of the record.
+Keeper of the record.
 Every meeting documented, every decision auditable, every transparency report on time and in the hands of the student body.

 Building a legacy of transparency and progress for Southshore University College.

-WhatsApp Pledge Vote →
+WhatsApp Mandate Update →